Geometric modular flows in 2d CFT and beyond: Introduction

 Generic modular flows in QFT are not geometric; the modular Hamiltonian for a typical subregion, even in the vacuum state, is highly nonlocal, as discussed in \cite{Holzhey:1994we, Calabrese:2004eu, Wong:2013gua}.
 Further, as shown in \cite{Arias:2016nip,Sorce:2020ama}, geometric modular flows are necessarily future-directed and described by a conformal Killing vector.
 That is, within the open and causally complete subregion $\mathcal{V}$ of interest, $\xi^{\mu}$ obeys

 Therefore, the number of states with geometric modular flow in any QFT is limited by the number of vector fields satisfying eq.~\eqref{eq:ckv}, and depends on the conformal properties of the theory \cite{Sorce:2020ama}.
-However, as noted in \cite{Jensen:2023yxy}, it is also useful to consider a broader class of states whose modular flows are only instantaneously geometric, such that the modular Hamiltonian can be expressed by eq.~\eqref{eq:localHam} only on one Cauchy slice $\Sigma$.\footnote{In CFT$_2$, an instantaneously geometric flow can be extended to a geometric flow everywhere, since a vector field on an interval $A$ admits a unique extension to a conformal Killing vector field on the causal development of $A$.} In this case, the condition \eqref{eq:ckv} no longer applies.
+However, as noted in \cite{Jensen:2023yxy}, it is often useful to consider a broader class of states whose modular flows are only instantaneously geometric, such that the modular Hamiltonian can be expressed by eq.~\eqref{eq:localHam} only on one Cauchy slice $\Sigma$.\footnote{In the context of CFT$_2$, it suffices to study globally geometric flows, because in $d=2$ any vector field on an interval $A$ admits a unique extension to a conformal Killing vector on the causal development of $A$.} In this case, the condition \eqref{eq:ckv} no longer applies.

+Our study of geometric modular flows and their abundance in CFTs is partially motivated by certain results in semiclassical gravity.
 It has recently been appreciated that gravitational constraints can be implemented to reduce the severity of ultra-local divergences in QFTs \cite{Witten:2021unn}.
-In the language of von Neumann algebras, the type of the von Neumann algebra for a subregion is reduced from type III in continuum QFT to type II once the gravitational constraints are imposed \cite{Chandrasekaran:2022eqq, Penington:2023dql, AliAhmad:2023etg, Klinger:2023tgi, Kudler-Flam:2023qfl, Jensen:2023yxy, AliAhmad:2024eun, Chen:2024rpx, Kaplan:2024xyk, DeVuyst:2024grw, Kolchmeyer:2024fly, Penington:2024sum}.
+In the language of von Neumann algebras, the type of the von Neumann algebra for a subregion is reduced from type III in continuum QFT to type II once the gravitational constraints are imposed \cite{Chandrasekaran:2022eqq, Penington:2023dql, AliAhmad:2023etg, Klinger:2023tgi, Kudler-Flam:2023qfl, Jensen:2023yxy, AliAhmad:2024eun, Chen:2024rpx, Kudler-Flam:2024psh, Kaplan:2024xyk, DeVuyst:2024grw, Kolchmeyer:2024fly, Penington:2024sum}.
 This type reduction implies the emergence of a well-defined trace that is unique up to rescaling, enabling precise definitions of density matrices and von Neumann entropies, which are unavailable in the type III setting.
 The outcomes of this research program have been striking, including a new semiclassical definition of the generalized entropy \cite{Witten:2021unn, Jensen:2023yxy,Chandrasekaran:2022cip}.
-In this type-reduction procedure, it is important to consider states admitting geometric and instantaneously-geometric modular flows.
-Hence, our study of geometric modular flows and their abundance in CFTs is partially motivated by these results.
+In this type-reduction procedure, it is important to consider states admitting geometric and instantaneously-geometric modular flows, partially motivating our analysis.

 In this manuscript, we begin by studying states with geometric modular flows in the Rindler wedge $\mathcal{R}$ of a $2d$ CFT.
 We find that there exists a state $|\Psi\rangle$ for every flow preserving $\mathcal{R}$ which obeys eq.~\eqref{eq:ckv}, suitable boundary conditions, and a condition on the purity of the underlying state (see eq.~\eqref{eq:purity} below).
 We then construct these states by acting with conformal unitaries on either the vacuum or the thermal state in Minkowski spacetime.